-In 2015, a ton of my clients still spent hundreds of millions of dollars on billboard advertising.
+In 2015, many of my clients spent hundreds of millions of dollars on billboard advertising.

-Just think of it this way: Google and Facebook generate more revenue than any traditional media company because they control more eyeballs.
+That’s because Google and Facebook generate more revenue than any traditional media company.
+After all, they control more eyeballs.
 That’s why digital marketing matters; it’s where the attention is.

 The reason why billboards, like the ones above, will die, is because the future of driving will look like this:

-Although driverless cars already exist, drivers still have to pay attention; in the future, as the technology improves, not a single passenger will spend their time looking at the road.
+Although driverless cars already exist, drivers still have to pay attention.
+As the technology improves, not a single passenger will spend their time looking at the road.

 What’s more: the share of people spending more time using electronic devices continues to rise, while print advertising continues to decline.

-That means you don’t have much time to figure out this digital marketing stuff before you can power down your old school printing press and close up shop.
+That means you don’t have much time to figure out this digital marketing stuff.

 The 2 main pillars of digital marketing are online marketing and offline marketing.
 That said, since I’ll talk about online marketing in a separate guide, I’ll only mention the different areas of online marketing here for the sake of completeness.